Are you the same MJ Printing that used to be in Richmond?

-Saddle-stitching (stapling), perfect binding with PUR glue, and wire binding are the most common methods.
+Saddle-stitching (stapling), perfect binding with PUR glue, and wire binding are the most common methods that we do, but we are always open to creativity.
 Just contact us if you have something else in mind.

 How can I order a reprint?

 We will have your artwork files in our archive, so ordering a reprint is usually as simple as just calling or emailing and…asking for a reprint!
 (Unless changes are required).
-Depending on how much time has passed we may send a proof for you to check prior to printing.
+We can still send a proof for you to check prior to printing.